AlexStormwood/Work-Lists/README.md

 # Work Lists

  Lists of workshops, projects, etc, that I've worked on.
+This is the summary or index page.

 Seen me at one of these?
 Awesome!
 Looking forward to reconnect 😀

 ## Education & Training Delivery